DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

    </KeyInfo>
   ```

 All of these are valid according to the WS-Security standard.
-The sender and
+In all cases, the sender and
 receiver of a signed document must agree on which configuration to use.